Adopt or shop responsibly: Breeding, rescue, and my evolution

 Second, some families need dogs with a certain temperament—even if they’ll be pets, not working canines—because of individual lifestyle requirements or past experiences.

-Thanks to ethical breeding practices?
-We can stack the deck in our favor to avoid them!
+Thanks to ethical breeding practices, we can stack the deck in our favor to avoid them!

 By getting a puppy from a reputable breeder, families can minimize their odds of having to deal with severe issues down the line.
 It’s important to note that nothing is a guarantee—nature and nurture both play a role in who our pets become—but a truly dedicated breeder does their best to lay a solid foundation.
-They aim to provide important peace of mind for those who need it.
+They aim to provide peace of mind for those who need it.

 Not everyone is in a position to handle intense behavioral modification or physical rehabilitation.
 And that’s okay.
 An inability to take on greater uncertainty doesn’t mean these families don’t still deserve to share their lives with a canine best friend.